 There are a couple of ways to get to Baikal.

 By plane: Both cities have airports, and it means that the easiest way to get to Baikal is to fly there.
-I took the flight to Irkutsk, the duration was about 6 hours.
+I took the flight to Irkutsk from Moscow, the duration was about 6 hours.
 For those who live in Europe the best way is to get to Moscow, and from there take a direct flight to Irkutsk offered by S7 and Aeroflot.
 The planes from Saint Petersburg usually have a layover in Moscow.

 As Baikal is in Asia, there are flights to Irkutsk from many Chinese cities including Beijing, Hong Kong, Shenyang and Guangzhou, Bangkok in Thailand, Seoul in South Korea, Ulaanbaatar in Mongolia.